 For more information on the Intelligent Use of Water Awards, please visit www.iuowawards.com.
 Become a fan of Rain Bird on Facebook at facebook.com/RainBirdCorp, and follow Rain Bird on Twitter, @RainBirdCorp.

 ABOUT RAIN BIRD CORPORATION

 Headquartered in Azusa, Calif., Rain Bird Corporation is the world’s leading manufacturer and provider of irrigation products and services.
 From simple beginnings in 1933, Rain Bird now offers the industry's broadest range of irrigation products for farms, golf courses, sports arenas, commercial developments and homes, available in more than 130 countries.
-Rain Bird has been awarded hundreds of patents, including the first in 1935 for the impact sprinkler.
+Rain Bird has been awarded over 450 patents worldwide, including the first in 1935 for the impact sprinkler.
 Rain Bird’s philosophy called The Intelligent Use of Water ® is about using water wisely.
 Its commitment extends beyond products to education, training and services for the industry and the community.
 Rain Bird maintains state-of-the-art manufacturing facilities around the world. www.rainbird.com